IATI/D-Portal/dstore/README.md

 /q?select=aid

-Which fields, seperated by , that you wish to select from the table, if not provided then is defaults to * which means everything.
+Which columns seperated by , that you wish to select from the table, if not provided then is defaults to * which means everything.
 The valid values here depend on which tables you are querying.